jatoms-io/io.jatoms.page/_contribute/How_Tos/How to add a Tutorial.md

 * **layout**: mandatory, defines which layout should be used to display the written markdown content.
 For tutorials this should be `content`.
 Layouts are usually located in the `_layouts` folder if you want to have a look at them ;)
 * **description**: mandatory if you want your tutorial to appear in the landingpage's news section, a short description of what this tutorial is about.
 * **author**: optional, this is your GitHub handle and is used to get your image to be added to the tutorial's card on the Tutorials page.
 * **published_at**: mandatory if you want your tutorial to appear in the landingpage's news section.
-It's in the form day-month-year and should be updated each time you publish or change the tutorials content.
+It's in the form year-month-date and should be updated each time you publish or change the tutorials content.
 * **order**: optional, you can use this to order the tutorials.
 By convention you should use only two-digit steps, e.g., 10, 20, 30, so that you can later fit other tutorials in between

 The rest of the content is just plain markdown.